Alice C. Linsley

 The soil at Timna is also reddish-brown.
 Some scholars believe that there must have been a Timna in Edom as well in Paran, but it is more likely that the Horites controlled the metal working industries from Egypt to Jabal Harun (Aaron's Mountain) in Jordan.
 Timna is a Horite name.

-Esau is called "Edom" and the rabbis made much of how he sold his birthright for a pot of red stew, but this idea comes from a later period than Esau who lived approximately 1800 to 1730 B.C.
-(Middle Kingdom of Egypt).
+Esau is called "Edom" and the rabbis made much of how he sold his birthright for a pot of red stew, but this idea comes from a later period than when Esau lived, approximately 1980 to 1920 B.C.

-According to Yoruba oral tradition, Esu was the third king of Ketu.
+According to Yoruba oral tradition, Esau was the third king of Ketu.
 The kingdom of Ketu is in the present-day Republic of Benin.
-Abraham's cousin wife was Ketu-ra.
+Abraham's cousin wife was Keturah.
+The Jebusites (Ijebu) who controlled Jerusalem were divided into clans and one clan was called Ketu.

 Earlier Coppersmiths